spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 ### Define the route

-The route configuration connects the incoming configuration and outgoing configuration to enable the import of data from Akeneo PIM to SCCOS.
+The route configuration connects the incoming configuration and outgoing configuration to enable the import of data from Akeneo PIM into SCCOS.

 To define the route, do the following:

-1. In the Spryker Middleware Powered by Alumio platform, go to **Connections -> Routes** and click the + sign.
+1. In the Spryker Middleware powered by Alumio platform, go to **Connections -> Routes** and click the + sign.
 2. In *Name*, enter the name of your client.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In *Description* field, add the description of your route.
 4. To activate the route, set the status to *Enabled*.